September 15, 2021

 Trainer

-You often deal with the topic of learning?
-Then you surely know that breaks are important for learning success.
-However, it was not until June 2021 that an exciting experiment investigated brain waves during learning to question this thesis.
-What the results mean for training and coaching, we summarize in the article.
+Do you deal a lot with the topic of learning?
+Then you certainly know that breaks are important for learning success.
+However, it was only in June 2021 that an exciting experiment investigated brain waves during learning to question this thesis.
+We summarize what the results mean for training and coaching in the article.

 The Spacing Effect: Learning with Breaks

-Almost every trainer knows: Breaks are important.
-During breaks, our brain continues to work, without us noticing it.
-Therefore, good training programs are structured so that learning takes place in short segments.
-Particularly when acquiring skills, the rule is: Practice – Break – Practice – Break.
+Almost every trainer knows: breaks are important.
+During breaks, our brain continues to work without us noticing it.
+Therefore, good further education is structured in such a way that learning takes place in short sections.
+Especially when learning skills, the rule is: Practice – Break – Practice – Break.

-You might also know the Spacing Effect (or Interval Effect): This states that we are more likely to forget things and events the longer they have passed.
-Therefore, we should incorporate repetitions into our learning, ideally with increasing intervals.
-In between, there are always breaks.
+Perhaps you also know the Spacing Effect (or interval effect): This states that we tend to forget things and events the longer they are in the past.
+Therefore, we should incorporate repetitions into our learning, ideally at increasingly larger intervals.
+In between, breaks should always occur.

-However, it was only recently proven in a study by the National Institute of Neurological Disorders and Stroke from the USA that real learning through repetition occurs in the brain during these learning breaks.
-The study is Open Access, so you can read it completely here (in English) as a PDF.
-The title of the study: Consolidation of human skill linked to waking hippocampo-neocortical replay.
+It was only recently proven in a study by the National Institute of Neurological Disorders and Stroke from the USA that actual learning through repetition takes place in the brain during these learning breaks.
+The study is open access, so you can read it completely here (in English) as a PDF.
+The title of the study is: Consolidation of human skill linked to waking hippocampo-neocortical replay.

 If you want to shorten it: We explain the study in German and summarize what the results mean for trainers and coaches.